fbpx

 • No notice when an employee has been employed for under three months

-• One week’s notice in writing to the employee if his or her period of employment is less than one year
+• One week’s notice in writing to the employee if their period of employment is less than one year

-• Two weeks’ notice in writing to the employee if his or her period of employment is one year or more but less than three years
+• Two weeks notice in writing to the employee if their period of employment is one year or more but less than three years

-• Three weeks’ notice in writing to the employee if his or her period of employment is three years or more but less than four years
+• Three weeks notice in writing to the employee if their period of employment is three years or more but less than four years

-• Four weeks’ notice in writing to the employee if his or her period of employment is four years or more but less than five years
+• Four weeks notice in writing to the employee if their period of employment is four years or more but less than five years

-• Five weeks’ notice in writing to the employee if his or her period of employment is five years or more but less than six years
+• Five weeks notice in writing to the employee if their period of employment is five years or more but less than six years

-• Six weeks’ notice in writing to the employee if his or her period of employment is six years or more but less than seven years
+• Six weeks notice in writing to the employee if their period of employment is six years or more but less than seven years

-• Seven weeks’ notice in writing to the employee if his or her period of employment is seven years or more but less than eight years
+• Seven weeks notice in writing to the employee if their period of employment is seven years or more but less than eight years

-• Eight weeks’ notice in writing to the employee if his or her period of employment is eight years or more
+• Eight weeks notice in writing to the employee if ther period of employment is eight years or more

-It is important to understand that termination pay is an amount paid by an employer pursuant to minimum standards legislation — it is not severance pay, nor is it compensation for wrongful dismissal.
-If you’re confused about the difference, reach out to a Hamilton wrongful termination lawyer.
+It is essential to understand that termination pay is an amount paid by an employer pursuant to minimum standards legislation—it is not severance pay or compensation for wrongful dismissal.
+If you’re confused about the difference, contact our Hamilton wrongful termination lawyers for clarity.

 What is Severance Pay in Ontario?